rocketbot-cl/Appium/README.md

 1. Configure Appium
-This command checks if Appium and the uiautomator2 driver is installed.
-If any of the dependencies is not installed, it will be installed automatically.
+This command checks if you have installed the necessary dependencies to run Appium.
+It will try to install some, but not all.
+For those in which Rocketbot cannot, it will generate an error indicating the steps to follow to install them manually.
+It is recommended to run this command only to validate that you have the necessary dependencies, and not include it in the version of the bot that is deployed in production.

 2. Pair device
 This command allows you to pair an Android device with the machine you want to connect to.
 This step is necessary to perform only once per device if you want to connect via WIFI.